 On or about September 27, 2010, the Receiver filed 12 additional actions against Profiteers who invested with Traders' "accounts."
 The lawsuits sought to recover false profits of approximately \$962,197.43.
 Ten of these cases were resolved either by default, settlement, or dismissal without prejudice.
 The Receiver obtained default judgments for the two cases where defaults were entered and is proceeding with collection efforts.
-Only two cases remained pending.
+The Receiver filed Motions for Summary Judgment in the only two cases which remained pending as in the January 2010 Cases.
 Wiand v.
 Mason, Case No. 8:10-cv-2146-EAK-MAP (M.D.
 Fla.) ("Mason"); Wiand v.
 Khodorkovsky, Case No. 8:10-cv-2148-T-17MAP (M.D.
 Fla.) ("Khodorkovsky").
-The Receiver filed Motions for Summary Judgment in both of these matters as in the January 2010 Cases.
+The Receiver prevailed on the Summary Judgment Motion in Mason and a judgment in the amount of \$36,661.31 was entered on January 25, 2013.
+The defendants paid the judgment amount in full on February 18, 2013 and the Receiver filed a